leograba/lava-tests/README.md

 - *common*: holds the lava test shell definitions used by the test job definitions.
 - *common/sh_scripts*: holds the shell scripts used by the test shell definitions.

+### ToDo

+- There are tests that work based on the module model, by using 'uname'.
+Later, scripts have additional parameters for modules that have the same name but different configuration.
+E.g. colibri-imx7 and colibri-imx7-1gb.
+This will fail, therefore the technique to find the module configuration has to be updated.